federicotdn/verb/README.md

 You can export directly to `curl` by using the `verb-export-request-on-point-curl` command, bound by default to <kbd>C-c C-r C-u</kbd>.

 Note: code tags will be evaluated when exporting a request.

+### Verb Log

+When you send a request or receive a response, some information is logged in the `*Verb Log*` buffer.
+You can use this log to get some more details on any errors that might have happened and other internal stuff.
+You can disable logging by setting the `verb-enable-log` variable to `nil`.

 ## Hooks, Variables, Functions